Prag8855/aab/content/guides/_retirement-planning.md

 ### Tax deferral

-German pensions are tax-deductible.
-If you put money in your pension, it's not counted in your income, so you pay less taxes.
+German pension contributions are [tax-deductible](/glossary/steuerlich%20absetzbar).
+If you put money in your pension, it's not counted in your income, so you pay less [income tax](/glossary/Einkommensteuer).
 Your pension is taxed later, when you receive pension payments.

 This is called a tax deferral.
 Tax deferrals allow you to pay less taxes.
 Here's how.